In The News

-Leslie Babinski is an associate research professor in the Sanford School of Public Policy, an associate director of the Center for Child and Family Policy, director of the Child Policy Research certificate program and director of the Duke School Research Partnership.
+Leslie Babinski is an associate research professor in the Sanford School of Public Policy, an associate director of the Center for Child and Family Policy and director of the Duke School Research Partnership.
 She also oversees undergraduate studies for the Center.
 She has worked at the Center since September 2008.